profsmith89/ctps/_sources/chap15.md

 ---
 ### Run the highlighted command in the shell
 Chap15$ python3 pin32.py guess32.py
 Line number on which to place the print?
-14
+24
 What is print's argument?
 The secret is {secret}
 ## Welcome to GUESS THE NUMBER! ##
+Please input your guess: 33
 The secret is 61
+Too small!
 Please input your guess: 61
+The secret is 61
 Exactly!
 You win!
 pin32: All done!
 ```

-Yes, I stuck the print-statement right before `guess32.py` asked me for my guess.
-The program had already generated its secret number, and I just asked to see its value.
-I then used what I had learned to cheat.

-Cheating wasn't our goal, but I hope you see that we could insert a debugging print using `pin32.py` anywhere in any script that wasn't working right.
+To be even more efficient in my cheating, I could have stuck the print-statement right before `guess32.py` asked me for my guess, i.e., line 8.
+Cheating isn't our goal, but I hope you see that we could insert a debugging print using `pin32.py` anywhere in any script that wasn't working right.
 No longer do we have to edit our scripts to insert debugging prints!

 I hope you also noticed that `pin32.py` regained control after the exec-statement (i.e., the transcript includes the "pin32: All done!").
 This means that when an `exec` statement completes, execution continues in the script that called `exec`.
 It is a blocking call.